Let's 'Schwab-proof' your community

 So let’s start off with the basics.

 Some people call these committees, some people call them groups.
 I’ve heard the word tribes.
 It doesn’t really matter.
-I like ‘congress’ because it has a connotation of governance behind it.
 No matter what you call it, this is a group of people who want to see their communities have an environment that supports their fullest potential.

-People ask me, “Ok.
-How do we set up our congress?”
+“Ok.
+How do we set up our ministry?”

 I say, “What aspect of your community do you value most?”